damienjburks/damienjburks/README.md

 ## Who Am I?

 Welcome to my GitHub Repository!
-I am a SVP of Cloud Security Engineering at Citi (officially), but my unofficial title is a Cloud DevSecOps Expert.
+I am a SVP of Cloud Security Engineering at Citi (officially), but my unofficial title (or what I call myself) is a _Cloud DevSecOps Expert_.
 I also am the Founder of [The DevSec Blueprint (DSB)](https://github.com/The-DevSec-Blueprint), Open Source Contributor, and content creator.
 I create content in various different forms like blog posts and articles, YouTube videos, and shorts or reels.

 ## Languages and tools ⚙️
 <!-- For more icons please follow  https://github.com/MikeCodesDotNET/ColoredBadges -->